hhoover/lazyscripts/README.md

 * lshighio  - Reports stats on processes in an uninterruptable sleep state.
 * lsmylogin  - Auto login to MySQL
 * lsmyengines  - List MySQL tables and their storage engine.
 * lsmyusers  - List MySQL users and grants.
+* lsmycreate - Creates a MySQL DB and MySQL user
 * lsapcheck  - Verify apache max client settings and memory usage.
 * lsapdocs  - Prints out Apache's DocumentRoots
 * lsapproc  - Shows the memory used by each Apache process